 Cerca de Pedras Sakura Pulped Natural

-We have worked with Silvio for many years to source the very best coffees that Brazil has to offer, however, we have only recently been able to procure coffee grown and processed by Silvio himself.
-During decades of developing and pushing the Brazilian coffee industry forward Silvio dreamt of producing his own coffees, a long-held goal he achieved in 2021 with the establishment of Cerca de Pedras estate, just outside of Piatã town.
-Having built a stellar reputation as an exceptional cupper and astute trader, Silvio’s goal is now to make a name for himself as a coffee producer too.
-We’re thrilled to share his coffee with the Australian roasting community.
+While we have worked with Silvio for over a decade to source the very best that Brazil produces, we have only recently been able to procure coffee he has grown and processed.
+In the years he spent developing and pushing his nation’s industry forward, Silvio dreamt of producing his own coffees, a long-held goal he achieved in 2020 following Fazenda Cerca de Pedras’ first harvest.
+Having built a stellar reputation as an exceptional cupper and astute trader, Silvio’s goal is now to make a name for himself as a producer too — and we’re thrilled to share his efforts with our roasting community.

 “This farm comes as a fulfilment of a dream.
-Having been in the coffee business for over 40 years, the dream of producing my own coffee comes true now with Fazenda Cerca de Pedra Sao Benedito, and my first harvest.” – Silvio Leite, 2021
+Having been in the coffee business for over 40 years, the dream of producing my own coffee comes true now with Fazenda Cerca de Pedras.”

-Silvio purchased this 30-hectare farm in 2019 and divided the land into four different coffee plots: São Benedito, Pasagem Pedras, Sakura and Beira Rio.
-This microlot comes from Sakura, which sits at 1,230m above sea level.
-Throughout his extensive career, Silvio has developed many strong connections with the Japanese coffee community, including a close and enduring friendship with MCM’s Head of QC Toshi Ishiwata, who visits Brazil regularly.
-This plot was named in recognition of those connections, and after Toshi’s daughter.
+This microlot comes from Sakura, which sits at 1,230m above sea level and is Silvio’s most treasured plot.
+Throughout his extensive career, Silvio has developed a deep admiration of and many strong connections with the Japanese coffee community, including a close and enduring friendship with MCM’s Head of QC Toshi Ishiwata, who visits Brazil regularly.
+This plot was named in recognition of those bonds, honouring Silvio’s belief that “working together is fundamental” regardless of culture or language, and after Toshi’s daughter.

-Sakura extends across just under ten hectares and is planted with Arara and Catucai 2SL, two hybrid varieties developed in Brazil for their resistance to pests and disease.
-The varieties were selected by Silvio after trials at neighbouring plot, São Benedito, where they proved to be high yielding and to produce a high cup quality in the estate’s unique growing conditions.
+The eight hectares under production at Sakura are planted with Arara and Catucaí 2SL, two hybrid varieties developed in Brazil for their resistance to pests and disease.
+These were selected by Silvio after trials at neighbouring plot São Benedito, where they proved to be high yielding while producing exceptional cup quality in the estate’s unique growing conditions.
 Silvio considers the introduction of any new varieties to Cerca de Pedras carefully, to avoid disrupting the balance in place.
-This particular lot is 100% Catucai 2SL.
+“Right now,” Silvio declared when we last visited, “this is one of our best plots under production.”

-When Silvio first established Sakura he and his team suffered a few setbacks, as the site did not have a functioning irrigation system — resulting in half of the original seedlings not surviving the first season.
-Planting the plot came with great financial expense, so Silvio knew he had to find a way to turn things around and recoup his initial investment.
-With Kleumon’s help, Silvio identified that his nearby plot Beira Rio is the perfect site for a water reserve, as it sits at a higher elevation than Sakura and water can be distributed via gravity, rather than requiring the costly installation of a pump.
+Although the plot is thriving now, when Silvio first established Sakura he and his team suffered a few setbacks, as the site did not have a functioning irrigation system — resulting in half of the original seedlings not surviving the first season.
+Planting the property came with great financial expense, so Silvio knew he had to turn things around and recoup his initial investment.
+Having already enlisted the help of Kleumon Moreira (owner of Sitio Canaã), who continues to manage the farm, Silvio identified that the nearby Beira Rio was the perfect site for a water reserve, as it sits at a higher elevation than Sakura and water can be distributed via gravity, rather than requiring the costly installation of a pump.
 Silvio’s team has since installed a drip irrigation system (consisting of a series of perforated pipes running beneath the trees to deliver water directly to their roots) that is connected to the reserve, transforming Sakura into a lively and healthy plantation.

 Head here to learn more about Silvio and the incredible work he’s done in Brazil.